-Finish your answer strong by telling the results that you got from the actions you took.
+Finish your answer strong by telling the results you got from your actions.
 You can also include what you learned from the situation.
-Always prepare to answer the question ‘What would you have done differently if you would encounter this situation again?’, which is commonly asked as a follow-up question by interviewers.
+Always prepare to answer the question ‘What would you have done differently if you encountered this situation again?’, which is commonly asked as a follow-up question by interviewers.

 Effective communication example answer 1:

 ‘I genuinely believe that a team is made up of ‘us’ and not individual entities.
-Everyone has a different view, and as a team, I believe that every team member should be treated with equal opportunity to discuss their thoughts and speak their minds.
+Everyone has a different view, and as a team, I believe every team member should be treated equally to discuss their thoughts and speak their minds.
 Clear communication is, therefore, key to achieving success.
 If everyone on the team is aware of their strengths and responsibilities within a project, you get the best results.
 Everyone’s input holds value and should be considered when encountering challenging situations.

-There’s always a possibility that differences in opinion occur, especially in challenging situations, but these are the moments where clear communication is key to avoid misunderstanding.
-Each member needs to respect each other’s view and work efficient and effective towards a solution.’
+There’s always a possibility that differences in opinion occur, especially in challenging situations, but these are the moments where clear communication is key to avoiding misunderstanding.
+Each member needs to respect each other’s view and work efficiently and effectively towards a solution.’

 Effective communication example answer 2: